tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 Note the call to `r.repack`.
 This is an invocable created by the unpacking process itself.

-If this all sounds way too complicated, it's not that bad at all.
+If this all sounds way too complicated, it's not bad at all.
 Here's the unpacking/repacking implementation from Boost.Text:
 [unpack.hpp](https://github.com/tzlaine/text/blob/develop/include/boost/text/unpack.hpp).